cs1302uga/cs1302-tutorials/exceptions/exceptions.md

    that we wrote (and, therefore, can customize) and using code that does not necessarily cause the program to abruptly terminate.

-Here is a video that demonstrates how to handle exceptions instead of avoid them:
+Here is a video with a more complicated example demonstrating the benefits of handling exceptions instead of trying to avoid them:

 https://www.youtube.com/watch?v=TETdh48t4YM